Scheduled Training Courses 2018

 Qualified Rigger and Signal Person

 This course covers standard signals for a crane or derrick construction site.
 Non-standard signals and factors that affect communication.
 Crane dynamics.
 Basic rigging techniques and calculations for different types of loads.
 A written and practical test for signaling.
 A written test for rigging.
-Students who pass exams will be issued a certificate of competency with pocket card.
+Students who pass exams will be issued a certificate of competency with a pocket card.
 This certified course meets the requirements of OSHA regulations.

-Course Date: January 19, 2017
+Course Date: January 11

 OSHA 10 Hour Training